 Whether altcoin season is happening at all — and if so, whether it will continue — still remains to be seen.

 Altcoin season describes a time period when altcoins steadily outperform Bitcoin.
 There are a few ways to try to determine altcoin season, but it remains impossible to predict.
 Basically, you’ll know it when you’re in it.

 Interested in crypto?
-With SoFi Invest®, you can trade cryptocurrency online from a selection of more than two dozen coins – from Bitcoin and Ethereum to altcoins like Chainlink, Dogecoin, Solana, Litecoin, Cardano, and Enjin Coin.
+With SoFi Invest®, you can trade cryptocurrency online from a selection of more than 20 coins – from Bitcoin and Ethereum to altcoins like Chainlink, Dogecoin, Litecoin, and Enjin Coin.

 Photo credit: iStock/Prostock-Studio